xXReVoLuTionZxX/contentCatWebApp/readme.txt

-#To proper function this app requires twitter developer keys.
+#To proper function this app twitter developer keys are needed.
 Twitter provides them using the following link https://developer.twitter.com/en
+Create a file called ./env/local
-#inside ./env/local they should be stored as a variable
+#inside ./env/local the keys should be stored as the following variables
 FOR example
 CONSUMER_KEY="12345678"
 CONSUMER_SECRET="12345678"